inkle/ink/Documentation/WritingWithInk.md

 **Once-only** (marked with a `!`):

-Once-only lists are like sequences, but when they run out of new content to display, they display nothing.
-(You can think of a once-only list as a sequence with a blank last entry.)
+Once-only alternatives are like sequences, but when they run out of new content to display, they display nothing.
+(You can think of a once-only alternative as a sequence with a blank last entry.)

 	He told me a joke. {!I laughed politely.|I smiled.|I grimaced.|I promised myself to not react again.}